 - Complete design and fabrication of the new VFD panels

-- Since the installation in May 2020 — no unplanned downtime due to VFD failures!
+- Since the installation in May 2020 — zero downtime due to VFD failures!

 - Optimum speed control with robust load sharing was achieved.